klaarnut/user-docs/en/creating-new-site.md

 There are 2 ways of adding a new menu

-1. **Adding a new page**: On the step Content click on the New Page button.
-You can add a new page and checkbox Show on Menu.
+1. **Adding a new page**: On the step Content click on **New Page**.
+You can add a new page and checkbox **Show on Menu**.
 If you don't select Show on Menu, the page will be an internal page automatically.
-But if you select a Show on Menu box, it will create a new page, also add the menu to your navigation bar.
+But if you select a **Show on Menu** box, it will create a new page, also add the menu to your navigation bar.

 ![image](images/create12-2.png)